Iraq–Turkey relations: 2003-post invasion

+Kurdistan Workers Party based in Iraq

+The Kurdistan Workers Party, based in Iraq, declared an immediate ceasefire on 1 March, following a call from its jailed leader, Abdullah Ocalan, for disarmament and dissolution.
+The move, supported by President Tayyip Erdogan’s government and the pro-Kurdish DEM party, marks a potential turning point in the 40-year conflict that has killed over 40,000 people.
+Erdogan warned that Turkey would resume military operations if the process stalled.
+The PKK urged Ankara to grant Ocalan greater freedoms to oversee disarmament, but Turkish officials ruled out negotiations or amnesty.

 Turkish military presence in Iraq

 Based on agreements from 1995 and 1997 relating to Turkey's operations against the PKK, Turkey maintains a military force of some 2,000 troops in bases some 30 – 40 km inside Iraq.
-Bases are located in different locations along the Turkish border in Dohuk province.
+Bases are located in different locations along the Turkish border in Duhok Governorate.
 After initial deployment to a former Iraqi military airfield at Bamarni (37°05′54″N 43°016′25″E), Turkish military control has expanded west of Bamarni to Batifa and to the east close to the town of Kani Masi (Qanimasi) in the Amadiya District.
 Turkey has also some 150 troops and 20 tanks at Mosul Bashiqa region part of the operations against Islamic state responsible for training Iraqi troops.

 On 2017, Turkey signed agreement with Iraq which includes allowing the Turkish army to pursue elements of the PKK in northern Iraq, with the permission of, and in coordination with the Federal Government of Iraq.
 It also includes opening two liaison offices between Baghdad and Ankara to exchange intelligence and security information between the two countries.
 The Iraqi cabinet in October 2012 announced that Turkish forces crossing into Iraq "is a violation of Iraq's sovereignty and security" as Turkish forces used military bases in Iraq against the PKK.

 On April 25, 2017, 5 Peshmerga fighters were killed during a Turkish attack on Sinjar in Iraq.
 Turkey claimed to have destroyed "terror hubs"; Iraq denounced the strike as a “violation" of its "sovereignty”.

 On August 23, 2019, Turkish army launched Operation Claw-3 in northern Iraq against PKK.

 In May 2021, Iraq protested to Turkish diplomats after the visit of the Turkish Minister of Defense, the Turkish Chief of the General Staff and the Turkish Land Forces Commander to a Turkish base in northern Iraq.
 The Iraq's Foreign Ministry said that "categorically rejects the continuing violations of Iraqi sovereignty ... by the Turkish military forces.”